Build muscle with our Build Exercise Program

 If you do not have a barbell or kettlebell, most exercises can be performed using dumbbells instead.
 This program focuses on building lean muscle mass and increasing stamina and strength.

-What to expect from the new Build Exercise Program on The Healthy Mummy app
+What to expect from the Build Exercise Program on The Healthy Mummy app

-There’s a weekly meal plan and a 28 day exercise program focusing on strength and building muscle.
+A weekly meal plan and a 28 day exercise program focusing on strength and building muscle.
+These meal plans are higher calorie and high protein to support muscle growth and performance when training.

 We recommend all mums eat to their individual calorie needs.
 You can check your daily calorie requirements in App by using our BMR Calculator.